Branded Titles contain important history issues noted in the red-bordered rectangle

 • Remanufactured Vehicles

-• If the title has Remanufactured Vehicle noted in the vehicle history box, it was assembled by a licensed remanufacturer from reconditioned or used parts.
+• If the title shows REMANUFACTURED VEHICLE, a licensed remanufacturer assembled the vehicle using reconditioned or used parts.

 • Park Trailers

-• If the title has Park Trailer noted in the vehicle history box, it is meant to identify the vehicle as a specialized vehicle designed for temporary recreational or seasonal use, not permanent residential housing.
+• If the title shows PARK TRAILER, it identifies the vehicle as designed for temporary recreational or seasonal use rather than permanent housing.

 ©2026 Totally Notary All Rights Reserved